fabianfiorotto/quick-query/README.md

 # Quick query

 Do queries against your local databases quickly.
-Currently it only supports MySQL.
+Currently it only supports MySQL and PostgreSQL.

 ##Features
 - Visualize query results